What Is Fracking?

 Current activity on the Fylde

 - Elswick – although the well is now owned by Cuadrilla, the Elswick-1 gas well was completed and stimulated by Independent Energy in 1993.
 The purchase of the well in 2010 by Cuadrilla appears to be a PR exercise to convince residents of the safety and low impact of hydraulic fracturing.
-Mark Miller, CEO of Cuadrilla, said in a letter to the Southport Vistor that,”the well has been producing gas since it was hydraulically fractured in 1993 without any inconvenience for the local community.”
+Mark Miller, former CEO of Cuadrilla, said in a letter to the Southport Vistor that,”the well has been producing gas since it was hydraulically fractured in 1993 without any inconvenience for the local community.”
 The fact is that Elswick-1 is a conventional gas well, though one drilled into a quite low permeability sandstone.
 It is not a shale gas well and it is vertical not horizontal.
 Gas flows naturally, ie, it does not need continuous fracking.
 Also the scale of this well is entirely diffferent from what is planned for the rest of Lancashire.
 This is one vertical well, ‘fracked’ once (if we assume it was) at 4,200 feet.
-Currently 842 wells are planned, vertically drilled to 9,000 feet, and then drilled 12,000 feet horizontally with full multi-stage fracs.
+Currently, a minimum of 842 wells are planned for the Fylde, vertically drilled to 9,000 feet, and then drilled 12,000 feet horizontally with full multi-stage fracs.
 Frack Off has further information on this.

 - Kirkham site (consent acquired).
 Temporary planning permission for the Kirkham site was granted on 15th June 2010.
 The company says it currently has no plans for the site.

 - Wharles – Hale Hall Farm site, Inskip Road (consent acquired).
 Temporary planning permission for the Hale Hall Farm site was granted in February 2010.
-Cuadrilla says there are currently no plans to undertake exploration at the site
+Cuadrilla says there are currently no plans to undertake exploration at the site.

 Other sites in Lancashire